cilcoberlin/pressgang/readme.md

 2. Create a directory that is writable by your app to contain per-blog Apache configuration files.
 3. Copy the contents of the media/ directory to your site's media directory.

+**Apache**

+Somewhere in your Apache configuration file, add the following line, replacing `CONFIG_DIR` with the full path to the directory created in step 2 of the previous section:

+        Include CONFIG_DIR/*.conf

 **Settings**

 1. Add 'pressgang' to settings.INSTALLED_APPS.